WILDLIFE RESCUE & REHABILITATION

 In Vietnam each year, thousands of animals are illegally traded for meat consumption, traditional medicine, pets and souvenirs.
-Live animals that are being illegally trafficked are often dehydrated, nutritionally-stressed, carrying diseases, and have injuries from when they were hunted.
-Poachers and traffickers will often force feed pangolins to increase their weights before selling them.
+The majority of live animals trafficked, are often dehydrated, nutritionally-stressed, carrying diseases, or have suffered injuries from being trapped and hunted.
+Poachers and traffickers often force feed pangolins to increase their weight before selling them.

-Government agencies in Vietnam will often release trade-confiscated wildlife straight back into the forest.
-These animals are released without any health checks or quarantine.
-Animals are often released outside of where the species is naturally found.
-These are threats to wild populations.
+Government agencies in Vietnam often release trade-confiscated wildlife straight back into the forest.
+Generally, these animals are released without any health checks or quarantine and are often released outside of where the species is naturally found, this in turn can pose a threat to wild populations.

-We work with the government to rescue trade-confiscated wildlife and we run a national hotline for reporting trade-confiscated wildlife that needs rescuing.
-When we receive news of trade-confiscated wildlife, our Rapid Response Team mobilises.
-This team consists of veterinarians and wildlife keepers.
-They work with the government confiscation authorities, providing practical training in best practices and give emergency care to the rescued wildlife.
+Upon notification, we will dispatch our rapid response team, consisting of veterinarians and wildlife keepers.
+They work with the government confiscation authorities, providing practical training in best practices and giving emergency care to the rescued wildlife.

-The trade-confiscated wildlife are then brought to our rescue centre.
+The rescued wildlife are then brought to our rescue center.
 They then go through a 30-day quarantine.
 If healthy and releasable, the animals are then released into safe protected areas.

-Unreleasable animals will be kept in our education centre with the best care to inspire visitors to contribute to the conservation of the species.
+Unreleasable animals will be kept and cared for in our education center and used to inspire visitors to contribute to the conservation of the species.

 Our aim is that all rescued, rehabilitated and captive born carnivores and pangolins are released back to the wild, and that these releases support the conservation of wild populations.

-As part of the pre-release preparation, animals undergo health checks and their feeding habits, behavior, weight and body condition are closely monitored.
+As part of the pre-release preparation, animals undergo health checks and have their feeding habits, behavior, weight and body condition closely monitored.

-Before release, our field teams carry out field surveys to evaluate the suitability of release locations.
-Habitat condition, evidence of wild populations and the hunting pressures are considered to maximize the survival rate of released animals and ensure they will support wild populations.
-We are now in the process of monitoring these releases and their impacts on wild populations.
-We want to ensure that these releases are supporting the recovery of threatened wildlife species.
+Before release, our field teams carry out surveys to evaluate the suitability of the release locations.
+Habitat conditions, evidence of wild populations and the hunting pressures are all considered to ensure the best chance of survival for the released animals.
+We continually monitor these releases and their impacts on wild populations, to ensure that these releases will help support the recovery of threatened wildlife species.

-Save Vietnam’s Wildlife aims for our rescue center to serve as a role model for excellent animal management and welfare standards for rescue centers throughout Vietnam.
-We aim to lead the way in pangolin rehabilitation for other organisations across Vietnam and oversees, by demonstrating excellent animal care standards and providing technical advice and training.
+Save Vietnam’s Wildlife aim is to ensure that our rescue center serves as a role model for other centers within Vietnam in animal management and welfare standards.
+We lead the way for other organizations across Vietnam and overseas in pangolin rehabilitation by demonstrating the highest animal care standards and providing other facilities with technical advice and training.

-Over the past 5 years, Save Vietnam’s Wildlife has become established as a conservation organization which is internationally recognized as a world leader in the rescue, captive husbandry, rehabilitation and release of pangolin species in Vietnam, and is well respected for its work with Vietnamese small carnivore species.
-We have used the development of SVW and our improved outreach capabilities to directly work with other rescue centres in Vietnam.
-SVW has provided expertise, staff training, and logistical and financial support to help improve animal welfare standards in several government rescue centres in Vietnam.
-This includes supported Hanoi Wildlife Rescue Centre, where we helped 115 trade-confiscated pangolins being released back into the wild.
-We also work with Cat Tien Wildlife Rescue Centre to release 9 other pangolins.
+Over the past 7 years, Save Vietnam’s Wildlife has become established as a conservation organization which is internationally recognized as a world leader in the rescue, captive husbandry, rehabilitation and release of pangolin species in Vietnam, and is well respected for its work with Vietnamese small carnivore species.
+We have used the development of SVW and our improved outreach capabilities to directly work with other rescue centers in Vietnam.
+SVW has provided expertise, staff training, and logistical and financial support to help improve animal welfare standards in several government rescue centers in Vietnam.
+This includes supporting the Hanoi Wildlife Rescue Centre, where we assisted in the release of 115 pangolins confiscated from illegal trade.
+We also worked with Cat Tien Wildlife Rescue Centre to release a further 9.

 In 2017, SVW started a collaboration with Pu Mat National Park.
-Since starting the partnership with Pu Mat National Park, SVW has undertaken training and built the capacity of the keepers at the rescue centre, employed dedicated keeping and veterinary staff, improved animal husbandry practices and quarantine procedures, repaired and upgraded the 552m2 quarantine facilities, established a new 135m2 veterinary facility, constructed 24 dedicated quarantine facilities (240m2), and upgraded food preparation and storage areas.
-A total of 305 animals including primates, turtles, rodents and other wildlife have been rescued and rehabilitated at the centre since our involvement.
+Since starting the partnership with Pu Mat National Park, SVW has provided training to further build the capacity of the keepers at the rescue center.
+We have also employed dedicated animal keepers and veterinary staff, improved animal husbandry practices and quarantine procedures, repaired and upgraded the 552m2 quarantine facilities, established a new 135m2 veterinary facility, constructed 24 dedicated quarantine facilities (240m2), and upgraded food preparation and storage areas.